davvid/rmtree/README.md

 Relative performance is the performance relative to `rm -rf`.
 Thread scaling is measured relative to `rmtree -j1`.

-YMMV depending on your storage hardware, but in this test the sweet spot was somewhere between 5 and 9 threads.
+The sweet spot on the number of threads for maximum efficiency will vary depending on your specific storage and hardware.
+In this specific test, we can see negative consequences from adding more threads in the jump from 24 and 32 threads.

 ## Links